sara-nl/sne-es-db/README.md

 Write and perform SQL queries that answer the following questions:

+ - Which movie has received the most ratings?
  - What is the average rating for the movie 'Star Wars'?
  - What is the occupation and age of the user that has given the most ratings?